tiagoleonmelo/face-recognition/draft.md

 ### Exploratory Data Analysis

+When performing EDA in Face Recognition problems, we considered relevant to plot the mean face for each class and inspect similar results, in order to have a better grasp on which classes are more likely to be wrongly labelled when making predictions as well as total average face, to understand how well formatted images are.
+From the figure, we can immediately infer most of the images in the dataset have been either poorly cropped or centered, since we do not have a clean, understandable face, and rather a blur.

+[SHOW MEAN FACE]

+As to the average faces per class, when calculating the MSE between each classes we obtain rather noisy and unclear results.
+Our explanation for such is that since most images are "alike", given they are all faces, MSE is not the best approach for doing this kind of EDA.
+We can also notice that the first subject seems to differ a lot from others, but this is likely due to different photography conditions since, as we can recall, our first subject is the individual that made their own contribution to the dataset.

+[SHOW MEAN FACES PER CLASS]

+[SHOW CONF MAT]

 ## Picking a Model

 Like explained above, we set out to try a set of machine learning models, pick the best-performing one and fine tune it.
 The models were either implemented by hand, using libraries or both, like Logistic Regression.
 In order to more accurately pick a best-performing model, instead of simply training and validating one instance with randomly selected hyper-parameters, we tried to increase the odds of developing and picking a good model by creating and comparing three different sets of hyper-parameters.
 This way, we can pick the model that behaves the best based on its best set of hyper-parameters.
 This curation of hyper-parameters was only implemented on the custom methods, since the libraries dynamically adapt most of the initial hyper-parameters.